workerholic/workerholic.github.io/_includes/story.md

 {: .center}
 ![ASP_diagram_2](/img/ASP_diagram_2.png){:width="350"}

-Next, we will start looking at how, as BJP developers, we can help user make a better decision about her background job system.
+Next, we will start looking at how we can help the user make a better decision about her background job system.

 ## Reporting

-Reporting is an important feature to have when building a BJP.
+Reporting is an important feature to implement when building a BJP.
 It allows developers to gain insight into the overall state of jobs, their types, jobs that failed, and how many of them complete over time.
 This information can be used to make better decisions about adjustments needed to the background job system.

 A sneak peak into the overview page of our Web UI: